 “What if we could share the joy of art with those who don’t usually have the chance to experience it?”

-This simple question was the beginning of our nonprofit organization.
+This simple question, which first came up while talking with my younger sister Lauren, was the beginning of our nonprofit organization.

-More than anything, I wanted to experience this journey with my friends.
-I believe that volunteering through art can be an even more meaningful and special experience.
-Working together, sharing ideas, and looking back with pride at what we’ve created as a team, those are truly precious moments.
-Through creative activities, I hope we can all experience the joy of giving back while making lasting memories together.
+Most of all, I wanted to experience this journey with my family and friends.
+I believe that volunteering through art makes the experience even more meaningful and special.
+Working together, sharing ideas, and looking back with pride at what we’ve created as a team—those are truly precious moments.
+Through creative activities, I hope we can all feel the joy of giving back while making lasting memories together.

 I believe that even small efforts can create big changes.
-That’s why I want to continue growing this organization with my mom and my friends.
+That’s why I want to continue growing this organization with my family, and friends.

 Thank you for supporting us and for joining us on this journey to make the world a more creative and colorful place!